-Impacts on water sources and water quality impacts during operational phase
+Impacts on water sources and water quality

 Water is a necessary resource for agriculture in the study area as a potable supply for livestock, for spraying crops and for washing equipment and produce.
 Assuming alternative water sources will be maintained and provided the magnitude of impact on water sources from the operation of the scheme is assessed to be very low and not significant.